prl-mushr/mushr-website/content/tutorials/dataset_documentation.md

 $ rosbag info MOCAP_Dataset.bag
 ```

 ### Data Organization

 The data in the .bag file is organized like any other .bag file using its ROS topics.
-For example laser scan data would be in <sensor_msgs/LaserScan>
+For example laser scan data would be in sensor_msgs/LaserScan

 ### Naming Convention

-The ROS topics are named mostly by what data they contain with additional label at the beginning to specify the car that it belongs to.
+The ROS topics are named mostly by what data they contain with an additional label at the beginning to specify the car that it belongs to.
 Since there are three cars, the names of the topics for each car always starts with "/car24/..", /car25/...",  or "/car26/...".

 For example pose messages for car 24
 ```bash
 $ rostopic echo /car24/PoseStamped
 ```

-### Replaying the Dataset and Visualizing topics
+## Replaying the Dataset and Visualizing topics

 Replay the bag again
 ```bash